What Is A Certificate Of Deposit?

 There are a range of options for CD lengths or durations.
 Some of the more common types of CD’s are 21 days, 1, 3, 6, 9 months and 1, 2 , 3, 5 and 10 years.

-Factors to consider when buying a Certificate of Deposit
+Factors to consider when placing money in a Certificate of Deposit

 In addition to interest rate, duration of the CDs, and withdrawal penalties, there are few other factors to consider when buying a certificate of deposit.